Borrowing for Buybacks Not Unusual: Apple and Others Take on Debt to Fund Repurchases

 In a press release about the program, Tim Cook, Apple’s CEO, said, “We so believe that repurchasing our shares represents an attractive use of our capital that we have dedicated the vast majority of the increase in our capital return program to share repurchases.”

-If you want to read the paper, “Payout Policy Through the Financial Crisis: The Growth of Repurchases and the Resilience of Dividends,” find it here.
+Eric Floyd, Nan Li, and Douglas J. Skinner, “Payout Policy Through the Financial Crisis: The Growth of Repurchases and the Resilience of Dividends,” Journal of Financial Economics, November 2015.